Steak Cooking & Grilling Basics for Beginners

 Whether you’re using a skillet, grill, or broiler, it’s important to preheat the equipment before cooking.
 Preheating helps sear the exterior, locking in the juices and creating a flavorful crust.

-See also Is Steak Good For Keto?
+See also Why Is My Steak Brown After Thawing?

 By following these preparation steps, you’ll be well on your way to cooking a mouthwatering steak.
 In the next section, we’ll explore various cooking techniques to achieve the perfect doneness and texture.